 If you can afford counseling through your health insurance, we ask that you do so rather than use Open Path’s service.
 Use our sister site Being Seen to find a therapist who accepts your insurance plan.

 If you are in a life threatening situation, do not use this site.
-Call the National Suicide Prevention Lifeline, a free, 24-hour hotline, at 1-800-273-8255.
+Call the Suicide and Crisis Lifeline, a free, 24-hour hotline, at 988.
 Your call will be routed to the crisis center near you.
 If your issue is an emergency, call 911 or go to your nearest emergency room.